The Pentatonic Scale For Early Years

-The Pentatonic Scale For Early Years** > > These scales are developed with five notes and exist as two common types: major > and minor pentatonic scales.
-The major pentatonic scale is more commonly used > and is denoted as the primary pentatonic scale.
-The major pentatonic scale is > the same as the major scale minus the fourth and seventh notes.
-So you can get C > major pentatonic by starting with the C major scale, and removing F and B. > Removing the F-B tri-tone means there are no wrong or dissonant notes in C major > pentatonic.
-Everything you play will sound interesting and fresh, just perfect > for beginners. > > Music in the early years supports children's all-round development and helps to > shape their skills in concentration, memory, and listening.
-To aid this physical > and cognitive development and lay a strong foundation in aural and rhythmic > skills, every child must be given the opportunity to discover their musicality. > With a little imagination, music can be incorporated into numerous settings > throughout the day.
-Creating areas for music and sound exploration inside and > out will help integrate music into the everyday experience of the children. > > The introduction of an outdoor musical garden or outdoor 'soundscape' will > excite and inspire children musically while enjoying the obvious benefits that > come from spending time in the natural environment, exploring new sounds whilst > enjoying the fresh air and sunshine (well, fresh air at least!)
-An outdoor > musical playground will provide young children with opportunities for early > interaction and positive experiences with music.
-A facility where children can > explore, create, and develop their own musical ideas and sounds - maximizing the > musical potential of a child during their most rapid developmental period while > discovering the joy and empowerment of music-making.
+These scales are developed with five notes and exist as two common types: major and minor pentatonic scales.
+The major pentatonic scale is more commonly used and is denoted as the primary pentatonic scale.
+The major pentatonic scale is the same as the major scale minus the fourth and seventh notes.
+So you can get C major pentatonic by starting with the C major scale, and removing F and B. Removing the F-B tri-tone means there are no wrong or dissonant notes in C major pentatonic.
+Everything you play will sound interesting and fresh, just perfect for beginners and young learners.

+Music in the early years supports children's all round development and helps to shape their skills in concentration, memory, and listening.
+To aid this physical and cognitive development and lay a strong foundation in aural and rhythmic skills, every child must be given the opportunity to discover their musicality.
+With a little imagination, music can be incorporated into numerous settings throughout the day.
+Creating areas for music and sound exploration inside and out will help integrate music into children's everyday experiences.

+The introduction of an outdoor musical garden or outdoor 'soundscape' will excite and inspire children musically whilst enabling them to enjoy the obvious benefits that come from spending time in the natural environment: exploring new sounds whilst enjoying the fresh air and sunshine (well, fresh air at least!).
+An outdoor musical playground will provide young children with opportunities for early interaction and positive experiences with music.
+A facility where children can explore, create, and develop their own musical ideas and sounds can maximize the musical potential of a child during their most rapid developmental period, while encouraging them to discover the joy and empowerment of music-making.